awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-cloudtrail.md

 You can have CloudTrail publish Amazon SNS notifications when new log files are delivered\.
 For more information, see [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)\.

-You can also aggregate AWS CodeDeploy log files from multiple AWS regions and multiple AWS accounts into a single Amazon S3 bucket\.
+You can also aggregate CodeDeploy log files from multiple AWS regions and multiple AWS accounts into a single Amazon S3 bucket\.
 For more information, see [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/aggregating_logs_top_level.html)\.

-## Understanding AWS CodeDeploy Log File Entries<a name="understanding-service-name-entries"></a>
+## Understanding CodeDeploy Log File Entries<a name="understanding-service-name-entries"></a>

 CloudTrail log files can contain one or more log entries where each entry is made up of multiple JSON\-formatted events\.
 A log entry represents a single request from any source and includes information about the requested action, any parameters, the date and time of the action, and so on\.
 The log entries are not guaranteed to be in any particular order\.
 That is, they are not an ordered stack trace of the public API calls\.

-The following example shows a CloudTrail log entry that demonstrates the AWS CodeDeploy create deployment group action:
+The following example shows a CloudTrail log entry that demonstrates the CodeDeploy create deployment group action:

 ```
 {